Send and receive messages

 pubspec.yaml

-file, add thezego_zim
+file, add the zego_zim

-dependencies as follows:
+dependencies as follows: dependencies:

-After adding and saving the file, run the command
+After adding and saving the file, run the command flutter pub get

-in the terminal.If you are configuring a Web platform, then you will need to in your
+If you are configuring a Web platform, then you will need to in your index.html

-file, add the following to import the Web SDK.<script src="assets/packages/zego_zim/assets/index.js" type="application/javascript"></script>
+file, add the following to import the Web SDK.

 For iOS, Web: no special permissions need to be set.

-For Android: Go to the
+Go to the app/src/main

-directory, in theAndroidManifest.xml
+directory, in the AndroidManifest.xml

 When building your Android app with Flutter, to prevent obfuscation of the SDK public class names, in your project's proguard-rules.pro